racyan/rachelyang.me/src/index.md

  <!-- Often, the type of power that's needed is not the type of power that's available, so these components help convert power between different types by using magnetic energy. -->

 Besides research, Rachel loves helping other scientists and engineers improve their communication skills.
 She is a Communication Fellow at the [MIT EECS Communication Lab](https://mitcommlab.mit.edu/eecs/), where she coaches undergraduates, graduate students, and postdocs on technical communication skills.
-Rachel has also previously co-taught an annual workshop series on science communication to STEM graduate students and postdocs at MIT.
+In the past, Rachel has co-taught a workshop series on science communication to STEM graduate students and postdocs at MIT.

 Rachel also strives to spark interest in science and to make STEM more accessible.
-She is a science writer and has previously interned at MIT News.
-Currently, she is a fact-checker for the popular science YouTube channel [SciShow](https://www.youtube.com/scishow).
+Currently, she is a script writer and editor at [TED-Ed](https://www.youtube.com/@TEDEd), where she works on animated shorts about science.
+She is also a fact-checker for the popular science YouTube channel [SciShow](https://www.youtube.com/scishow).
+Previously, Rachel has interned as a science writer at MIT News.

-As an electrical engineer, Rachel has worked on the [Xbox Adaptive Controller](https://www.microsoft.com/en-us/garage/wall-of-fame/xbox-adaptive-controller/), the Xbox One S, the Xbox One X, and the Microsoft HoloLens.
+As an electrical engineer, Rachel has worked on the [Xbox Adaptive Controller](https://www.microsoft.com/en-us/garage/wall-of-fame/xbox-adaptive-controller/), the Xbox One S, the Xbox One X, and the Microsoft HoloLens 2.

 Rachel is currently working on her PhD in electrical engineering at MIT.
-She holds a master's degree in electrical engineering, and a bachelor's degree in electrical engineering and theater arts.
+She holds a master's degree in electrical engineering and a bachelor's degree in electrical engineering and theater arts.